danielharrell/LectFall2015/Question.md

 rather than absent, or something rather than nothing.
 And I can make the podium vanish, in this sense, simply by closing my eyes.
-And once they close for good, I can lose the world altogether.
+And once they close for good, I can lose tthe world altogether.
 So why I ever *gained* the world in this sense, why I ever found myself with eyes to open, is one way to think about how I might come to ask myself, and feel compelled to ask myself, why there is something rather